FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 ### Support for XInclude

-Several of the elements in the schema support XML Inclusions (XInclude).
+Many of the elements in the schema (actors, concepts, sections, categories, messages, groups, components, fields, code sets, datatypes, scenarios) support XML Inclusions (XInclude).
 This allows assembly of an Orchestra XML infoset from multiple, reusable XML files.
 For example, several service offerings may share datatypes, fields, and even common message types.

-For example, `<fixr:datatypes>` element can be replaced with `<xi:include href="src/test/resources/datatypes.xml"/>`.
-The datatypes then need to be defined in a separate file `datatypes.xml`.
-The included file needs to contain the namespace as follows: `<fixr:datatypes xmlns:fixr="http://fixprotocol.io/2023/orchestra/repository">`.
+For example, `<fixr:datatypes>` element can be replaced with the path to the XML file, e.g. `<xi:include href="src/test/resources/datatypes.xml"/>`.
+The datatypes then need to be defined in a separate file `datatypes.xml` that needs to contain the same namespace as the root element of the repository, i.e. `<fixr:datatypes xmlns:fixr="http://fixprotocol.io/2023/orchestra/repository">`.

 ### Supplementary documentation